 A fourth measure consisting of the set up of a fund with a budget of EUR 10 billion for recapitalization instruments (equity (newly issued ordinary and preferred shares) and hybrid capital instruments.
-In addition the fund can provide other debt and loan instruments, with or without State quarantee under the conditions set out in the first Spanish Umbrella scheme (31 July).
+In addition the fund can provide other debt and loan instruments, without State guarantee under the conditions set out in the first Spanish Umbrella scheme (31 July).